Colonne du Congrès

 Centre Belge de la Bande Dessinée

-Unexpectedly absorbing, the 15-room National Bank Museum is far more than just a coin collection.
-Well-presented exhibits trace the very...
+Unexpectedly absorbing, the National Bank Museum is far more than just a coin collection.
+Well-presented exhibits trace the very concept...

 Cathédrale des Sts-Michel & Gudule

-Host to coronations and royal weddings, Brussels’ grand, twin-towered cathedral bears at least a passing resemblance to Paris’ much...
+Host to coronations and royal weddings, Brussels’ grand, twin-towered cathedral bears at least some resemblance to Paris’ Notre Dame....

 This converted indoor circus is now a venue for dance, operetta, classical and contemporary music.

-You’d be hard pressed to find a more unlikely setting for Brussels’ finest seafood than deep inside this ‘80s ode to interior atrium...
+You’d be hard pressed to find a more unlikely setting for Brussels’ finest seafood than this ‘80s-styled place.
+But at the...

 Colonne du Congrès information